webnt-dev/aws-demo-api/README.md

 	* resolvers javaScript and VTL
 	* direct resolvers (using VTL) and pipelines using JavaScript
 	* JS resolvers validation (just commented example)
+	* AppSync caching (disabled by default in CF template)
 	* Connecting resolvers to
 		* DynamoDB
 		* Lambda